samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## When will the PTO be held.

-The Private Token Offering will be done Q4 2017.
+The Public Token Offering will be done Q4 2017.

 ## More details about the PTO